rxl194/dm-yp-r/scripts/README.md

 - **exploratory**.
 This folder holds the scripts relevant during the exploratory phase.

 - **cuisine_clustering**.
 This folder contains scripts used to compute the results used in the Cuisine Clustering and Map Construction step.
+- **dish_recognition**.
+This folder contains scripts for dish discovery using Yelp reviews and the algorithms: word2vect, TopMine, SegPhrase.

 ## Helper scripts